spectrocloud/librarium/docs/docs-content/enterprise-version/enterprise-version.md

 ## Access Palette

-To set up Palette, contact our Support team by sending an email to support@spectrocloud.com.
-Kindly include the following information in your email:
+To set up a Palette account, contact our support team by sending an email to support@spectrocloud.com.
+Include the following information in your email:

 - Your full name
 - Organization name (if applicable)
 - Email address
 - Phone number (optional)
 - Target Platform (VMware or Kubernetes)
-- A brief description of your intended use of VerteX
+- A brief description of your intended use of Palette

-Our dedicated Support team will promptly get in touch with you to provide the necessary assistance required to get started with self-hosted Palette.
+Our dedicated Support team will promptly get in touch with you to provide the necessary credentials and assistance required to get started with self-hosted Palette.

 ## Resources